TobiasJu/SAPA/README.md

 - **VEST3**
-	- Scores ranges from 0 to 1.
+	- Scores ranges from 0 to 1
 	- The larger the score the more likely the mutation may cause functional change.
 	- http://karchinlab.org/apps/appVest.html

 - **CADD_raw**
-	- raw CADD score
+	- Score ranges from -2,375 to 7,6 (observed)
 	- The larger the score the more likely the SNP has damaging effect.
 	- http://cadd.gs.washington.edu/